We’re already half way through our year in NYC, and we barely made a dent in our NYC bucket list. There is always something new popping up.

-Although this immediately takes you away from the business of the streets, you’ll be surrounded by tons of people still.
+Although this immediately takes you away from the busyness of the streets, you’ll be surrounded by tons of people still.
 Since it’s right at the south end of the park, it’s easily accessible by everyone in Midtown.
 Don’t forget to check out Gapstow Bridge, which gives you a great view of the skyline.

 9. Strawberry Fields & Imagine Mosaic

 Pay tribute to John Lennon along this tree-lined plot in the park.
 There is also a mosaic where people leave flowers for him.
 During his birthday and remembrance day, you find people gathered here playing music and honoring him.